-If the target PoA supports MIHF, the L2 frame is encapsulated into an MIH frame to forward to the target radio.
-Figure 11b shows the transport of the target radio L2 control frame as a payload of a MIH frame between the MN and the Proxy PoA via the source radio interface, in the absence of the target link.
+If the target PoA supports MIHF, the L2 frame is encapsulated into an MIH frame to be forwarded to the target radio.
+Figure 11b shows the transport of the target radio L2 control frame as a payload of a MIH frame between the MN and the proxy PoA via the source radio interface, in the absence of the target link.
 In Figure 11b, the MN has 2 interfaces (1) and (2).
 It uses the wireless interface PHY(1), L2(1) to communicate with the PHY(1), L2(1) at the AP or Base Station.
 After that, the AP / BS uses some other L2, e.g., Ethernet to get to the Proxy.
 The Proxy is usually not using wireless interface.
 Therefore, the Proxy simply shows PHY and L2 and not PHY(1) and L2(1).

-Figure 11b: Transport of L2 frame of target interface via MIH using the logical connection at the Target PoS to SRHO-capable target PoA, showing the resulting protocol stack.
+Figure 11b: Transport of L2 frame of target interface via MIH using the logical connection at the Target PoS to SRHO-capable TPoA, showing the resulting protocol stack.

-Figure 11c shows the transport of the target radio L2 control frame as a payload of a MIH frame between the MN and the Proxy PoA via the source radio in the absence the target link.
-The Proxy PoA communicates with the target PoA using other control messages in order to proxy between the MN and the target PoA.
+Figure 11c shows the transport of the target radio L2 control frame as a payload of a MIH frame between the MN and the proxy PoA via the source radio in the absence the target link.
+The proxy PoA communicates with the target PoA using other control messages in order to proxy between the MN and the target PoA.

 Figure 11c.
 Transport of L2 frame via the proxy PoA, showing the resulting protocol stack.

+Figure 11d shows procedure of communication between the MN and the TPoA.

+MN sends a message to the TPoS with a payload containing a target network L2 handover frame.
+Upon receiving this message from MN (either directly or via the OPoS: if the message is received directly from the MN, the OPoS is bypassed), TPoS or target proxy PoA helps to discover a suitable PoA if not already known, and the TPoS or proxy PoA communicates the link-layer frames to the target PoA using a mechanism that is outside the scope of this specification.

+TPoS or proxy PoA signals with this target PoA using MIH message if the TPoA is a SRHO-capable node (The target PoA supports MIH_Prereg_Xfer messaging.).

+Otherwise, proxy PoA may signal with the candidate target PoA using other L2-specific protocol messages.
+OPoS will relay the reply messages to MN, indicating whether the L2 handover is successful.
+Also, the reply will include an indication that proxy PoA signals with the target PoA using message(s) outside the scope of this document.
+L2 frames can be passed to the target PoA either by way of proxy PoA or by MIH_Prereg_Xfer commands.

+As shown above, MN and target network can exchange link-layer PDUs without using the target PoA’s physical radio channel.
+The exchanged single-radio control frames are processed by the MIHF which has the assigned transport layer protocol’s port number [RFC 5677].

+Figure 11 d.
+Procedure of communication between the MN and the TPoA

-Proxy Service for Information Repository
+5.9.3 Proxy for information server